 You can switch active languages in two ways.
 If you're a fan of text commands, simply type /set_language [Serilian] (without the brackets) to broadcast your local/say chat in the Serilian language.
 Alternatively, you can right-click on your chat box, choose "select language" from the drop-down menu, and choose your preferred language from the new window that becomes available.
 In both cases, you'll receive confirmation of the switch in your chat box via a line that says "you are now speaking [language]."

 Why bother with all of this?
 Well it's fun, and as I said before it adds a dimension to the game world that many MMORPGs lack.
-For the give-me-progression-or-give-me-death crowd, there are also language prerequisites for many of the higher-level quests in EQII (you don't really expect the mighty dragon-lord Nagafen to stoop so low as to speak to you in the common tongue now, do you?).Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
+For the give-me-progression-or-give-me-death crowd, there are also language prerequisites for many of the higher-level quests in EQII

+.
+If you're into roleplaying, the benefits of the language mechanic are obvious, but it's also a lot of fun for just goofing about with friends or serving as the cornerstone for another in-game collection of abilities for your character.
+Until next week, I bid you goodbye, sayonara, auf wiedersehen, adios, arrivederci, and buenos nachos.Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
 If it has to do with the huge and ever-expanding world of EQII, it's been jotted down in The Tattered Notebook.
 Send Ratonga fan mail to firstname.lastname@example.org.